VadXMar/seminar_SS23_backend/README.md

 The application requires a Mongo-Database running on the system on port 27017.
 For this an installation of `Docker Desktop` is recommended where the latest mongodb image can be pulled.

+## Swagger
+After starting the application a Swagger documentation is available at http://localhost:3000/api/v1

 ## License

 Nest is [MIT licensed](LICENSE).